Pacific Northwest Winemakers Worry Wildfire Smoke Could Ruin Harvest

 With the Eagle Creek Fire burning along the Columbia River Gorge, Hood River has been cloaked in heavy smoke for more than a week.
 The fire now covers roughly 36,000 acres and has been burning since Sept.
 2. Fire crews don't expect to be able to contain it until the end of the month.

-"The first couple of days, you couldn't even see past those trees," Bentley-Prestwich, manager of the seven-acre Cathedral Ridge Winery, says as she points a couple yards away.
+"The first couple of days, you couldn't even see past those trees," Bentley-Prestwich, manager of the 7-acre Cathedral Ridge Winery, says as she points a couple of yards away.

 "We're one of the larger-trafficked wineries in the area because we have such sign visibility from the highway," she says.